victor-mwania/simple-wallet-api/README.md

 }
 ```

-The  account queries and mutations require a jsonwebtoken for authorization which is added in the request headers  under **http headers**  of the graphql playground
+The  account queries and mutations require a **jsonwebtoken** (JWT) for authorization which is added in the request headers  under **http headers** section of the graphql playground

 ```json
 {